 1-way – an AIC starting on a slink, which removes a candidate seen by the starting candidate.
 The victim is false, whether the starting candidate is true or false.

 3-fill – a unit with three cells not assigned a value.
-Also the method of assigning a value to a 3-fill cell because the cell is seen by the two other missing values, or because the other two unfilled cells are seen by the value.
-The remaining two cells can always be filled by the two remaining missing values, as two clues or a naked pair.
+Also the method of assigning a value to a 3-fill cell because it is seen by the two other missing values, or because two of the 3-fill cells are seen by the value in two other units.

 AIC – an alternating inference chain – a candidate chain of alternating slinks and winks.

 AIC building – a late advanced stage of solving when AIC of single node types are exhausted, and AIC of mixed types are explored.
 At this stage, AIC are started several ending possibiities in mind, and a network of explored AIC is kept on the grid for connecting with AIC to be started.

 ALS – an almost locked set – a set of cells of the same unit with one extra number, becoming locked if one number is removed.

 ALS AIC – an AIC including one or more ALS nodes.

 ALS node – An ALS functioning as an AIC node.

 ALS value set, value group – a set of candidates of a value in an ALS.
 In an ALS, the value sets are strongly group linked: if one value-set is erased, all remaining are locked.

 ANL, almost nice loop– an alternative inference chain closed by one extra wink or slink.
 If the extra link is a wink, the candidate between winks is removed.
 In Sysudoku posts, enclosing winks of an ANL removal are omitted.
 If the extra link is a slink, the candidate between slinks is confirmed.